Meyer Schapiro: Society

-Schapiro partook in the First American Artists' Congress Against War and Fascism in 1935, which produced a petition signed by more than 300 artists including co-founders Stuart Davis, Adolph Dehn, William Gropper, Hugo Gellert, Saul Schary, and Moses Soyer as well as fellow artists Milton Avery, Ilya Bolotowsky, Alexander Calder, Adolph Gottlieb, Jack Kufeld, Yasuo Kuniyoshi, J. B. Neumann, Isamu Noguchi, Ben Shahn, Raphael Soyer, James Johnson Sweeney, Max Weber, George Biddle, Paul Cadmus, Philip Evergood, Lorser Feitelson, and Lewis Mumford.
-Schapiro and Gottlieb publicly resigned within the month when the congress failed to condemn the Soviet invasion of Finland.
-Schapiro and other dissenters including Mark Rothko, Gottlieb, Harris, and Bolotowsky condemned dictatorships in Germany, Russia, Italy, Spain and Japan and founded a Cultural Committee which became the Federation of Modern Painters and Sculptors.
+Schapiro partook in the First American Artists' Congress Against War and Fascism in 1935, which produced a petition signed by more than 300 artists including co-founders Stuart Davis, Adolph Dehn, William Gropper, Hugo Gellert, Saul Schary and Moses Soyer, as well as fellow artists Milton Avery, Ilya Bolotowsky, Alexander Calder, Adolph Gottlieb, Jack Kufeld, Yasuo Kuniyoshi, J. B. Neumann, Isamu Noguchi, Ben Shahn, Raphael Soyer, James Johnson Sweeney, Max Weber, George Biddle, Paul Cadmus, Philip Evergood, Lorser Feitelson and Lewis Mumford.
+Schapiro and Gottlieb publicly resigned within the month when the congress did not condemn the Soviet invasion of Finland.
+Schapiro and other dissenters, including Mark Rothko, Gottlieb, Harris and Bolotowsky, condemned dictatorships in Germany, Russia, Italy, Spain and Japan and founded a Cultural Committee which became the Federation of Modern Painters and Sculptors.

-Schapiro was a proponent of modern art, and published books on Van Gogh and Cézanne and various essays on modern art.
+Schapiro was a proponent of modern art, on which he published essays alongside books on Van Gogh and Cézanne.
 He was a founder of Dissent, along with Irving Howe and Michael Harrington.
 From 1966–1967 Schapiro was the Norton professor at Harvard University.

 Schapiro's discourse on style is often considered his greatest contribution to the study of art history.
-According to Schapiro, style refers to the formal qualities and visual characteristics of a piece of art.
-Schapiro demonstrated that style could be used not only as an identifier of a particular period but also as a diagnostic tool.
+He said style refers to the formal qualities and visual characteristics of a piece of art, and demonstrated it could be used as an identifier of a particular period and as a diagnostic tool.
 Style is indicative of the artist and the culture at large.
 It reflects the economic and social circumstances in which an artist works and breathes and reveals underlying cultural assumptions and normative values.
-On the other hand, our own descriptions of form and style indicate our period, our concerns, and our biases; the way art historians of a particular age talk about style is also indicative of their cultural context.